Configuration¶

 Tier details¶

 The foundation.
-Covers session management, navigation, screenshots, PDF generation, page scraping, JavaScript evaluation, DOM manipulation, user input (click, type, fill, hover, drag, key press), cookies, and tab management.
+Covers session management, navigation, screenshots, PDF generation, page scraping, JavaScript evaluation, DOM manipulation, user input (click, type, fill, hover, drag, key press), cookies, tab management, iframe interactions, shadow DOM piercing, event subscription, and natural language interaction (find-by-text, NL click/fill).
 These tools are always available regardless of --caps settings.

 Control over HTTP traffic.
-Set custom headers, override User-Agent, block requests by URL pattern, throttle network speed, disable cache, capture HAR files, intercept and modify requests in-flight, mock responses, modify responses in-flight, and list all network requests made by the page.
+Set custom headers, override User-Agent, block requests by URL pattern, throttle network speed, disable cache, capture HAR files, intercept and modify requests in-flight, mock responses, modify responses in-flight, get request/response bodies, replay HAR files, and list all network requests made by the page.
 Essential for testing API interactions, simulating slow connections, and debugging network issues.

 Read and write browser storage.
-Full localStorage and sessionStorage CRUD, Cache Storage listing and deletion, and storage state save/restore (exports cookies + all storage as JSON for later restoration).
+Full localStorage and sessionStorage CRUD, Cache Storage listing/entries/deletion, IndexedDB listing/data retrieval/clearing, and storage state save/restore (exports cookies + all storage as JSON for later restoration).
 Useful for preserving authentication state between sessions or testing storage-dependent features.

 Emulation (9 tools)¶